devel-maverick/devel-maverick/README.md

 # Hi, I’m Vinay 👋

-A Computer Science undergraduate with a strong interest in **building reliable, real-world web applications** and understanding how systems work end to end.
+I’m a Computer Science undergraduate who enjoys **turning ideas into working web applications** and understanding what happens behind the scenes once code goes into production.

-I enjoy working across the stack — from crafting clean user interfaces to designing backend APIs and data flows that make applications scale and stay maintainable.
+I like working across the stack — building interfaces that feel clean and intuitive, and backing them with APIs and data layers that are structured, efficient, and easy to extend.

 ---